Crombie is more than a REIT. We're a family.

 When Michelle’s not using the newest technology to bring spaces to life for clients, she’s a competitive endurance athlete, having run 13 marathons, completed 3 Ironman Triathlons, and represented Canada at the 2013 World Long Course Triathlon Championships.

-Tracy's title is Accounts Receivable Administrator, but her job involves everything from client relations to lease interpretation to accounting to whatever it takes to provide a seamless experience for Crombie’s clients.
+Tracy is Coordinator of Corporate Realty Tax, where she works closely with a growing team in a department that is far more fun than the title suggests.
 Passionate and dedicated to her team, Tracy is constantly looking to learn new skills – right now she’s a part-time Business Administration student at NSCC – something that makes her a great fit for Crombie.

 Outside of work, Tracy spends her time hunting for sea glass, sand dollars, and ghosts (she’s a member of Paranormal Investigations Nova Scotia).